greatsandyeagle/sdart.github.io/index.md

 - 3 subjects + No/Simple/Fancy background: $15/$17/$19
 - 4 subjects + No/Simple/Fancy background: $19/$21/$23
 - N subjects + No/Simple/Fancy background: $(4N+3)/$(4N+5)/$(4N+7)
-- Online Meeting Style: $33
+- Online Meeting Style (see Example 6 in the gallery above): $33

 # Turnaround
 Within 48 hours(aka 2 days) from the time I receive your photo.
 Make sure my email address is entered correctly!